Best family cars for 2021

-Once upon a time, needing a practical family car meant looking for a people carrier (MPV), but thankfully that's no longer the case.
+Once upon a time, needing the most practical family car meant looking for a boxy people carrier (MPV), but thankfully that's no longer the case.

 Our experts have selected the best family cars from a range of classes, including SUVs and small cars, as well as the best MPVs on test.
 All are safe, economical and spacious enough to fit everyone and their luggage.

 Whether you'd prefer a high-riding SUV or a more discreet estate, there are plenty of suitable cars on our list.
 We'll help you choose a car that won't conk out part way through your driving holiday or put your family at risk due to inadequate safety ratings.

 Below, our experts have selected the best new cars for your family.

 Buying a used car can be a great way to save money, but you'll want to make sure that the vehicle you buy is going to run for a few years yet.